raspberrypilearning/packaging-your-code/en/step_3.md

-## Package your module
+## Package your code

-At the moment, your module can only be accessed if the program that is calling it is saved in the `my_project` directory.
-For your module to be accessible to all Python programs, it needs to be installed.

-So that you can install the Python module, you have to package it.
-Later you will also use this program to create a **distribution** you can share with the world.
+Now that you have written some code, you will package it so that other people can install and use it.

 --- task ---